Strengthening Legislative Processes to Prepare for Peace

 Since 2000, NDI has worked with a broad group of political parties on issues such as: candidate selection models; use of new technologies; communication strategies; training party pollwatchers; fostering inclusion of underrepresented sectors; facilitating interaction between party caucuses, party structures and party members; and strengthening internal party oversight bodies.

 Since 2000, NDI has also worked to promote the participation and greater inclusion of women, Afro-Colombians, indigenous persons, Lesbian Gay Bisexual and Transgender (LGBT) communities and youth in Colombian politics.
 These efforts have included support for campaigns promoting women’s participation and candidacies as well as the women’s congressional caucus; support for a youth congressional caucus; technical assistance to strengthen or generate party secretariats that target women’s or Afro-Colombian members; and work with women’s, youth, LGBT and Afro-Colombian organizations to improve their members’ advocacy and candidate skills.

 From 2007 to 2012, NDI conducted programming to increase the capacity of citizens in the post-conflict regions of Chocó and Montes de María to organize politically and to increase the responsiveness of Colombia’s national political parties to the unique concerns and priorities of those regions.
 NDI also worked with local civil society networks to improve advocacy for policy priorities and with party caucuses in municipal councils to improve oversight and accountability.

 Political Leadership Program

 From 2000-2006, NDI included representatives of Colombian parties in its regional Political Leadership Program (LP) to strengthen the skills of emerging political leaders to promote the modernization and renewal of political parties.
 Participating parties included the Conservative, Liberal, Democratic Alternative Pole, Indigenous Social Alliance, Alas Team Colombia, Party of the U and Radical Change.
 The one-year program began with a regional leadership development seminar and continued in-country with the participants implementing concrete party-strengthening projects.
-Project results included better-consolidated training, organization and communication structures in parties at the national level and increased participation of women and youth in national and state party structures.
+Project results included better-consolidated training, organization and communication structures in parties at the national level and increased participation of women, youth and members of LGBTI communities in national and state party structures.

 For more information about these programs, use our contact form or contact: